pournajar/assessment_software_project/README.md

 # assessment_software_project
-Assessment Software Project for Applicants of the AI-Driven Edge-Cloud Computing Position
+Assessment Software Project for Applicants of the **AI-Driven Edge-Cloud Computing** Position.

 ## Overview

-There are 5 files in resources.
-The first one is config.properties that includes information to connect to MySQL database.
-As an example, there is config(example).properties file.
+This project consists of various tasks related to data processing, stream processing, and database operations.

+## Project Structure

+- The `resources` folder contains five files, including:
+    - `config.properties`: Stores MySQL connection details.
+    - `config(example).properties`: A sample configuration file for reference.
-All tasks are located in `src\main\java\com\asessment\app\tasks` path.
+- All tasks are implemented in `src\main\java\com\asessment\app\tasks`.

 ## Task 1

-`Task1PrimaryOperation` class includes primary operation for task1.
-To test, Input data is arrived from program arguments.
-The example file is included in resources (data.txt).
+- `Task1PrimaryOperation` implements the core logic for Task 1.
+- The program reads input data from command-line arguments.
+- A sample input file (`data.txt`) is provided in the resources folder for testing.

 ## Task 2

 `Task2` class includes: